-The lead applicant must be a Bulgarian entity that has proven track record of managing project consortia (with at least three organisations, incl. the applicant) in natural resource management and/or biodiversity conservation, demonstrated through at least one project within the past seven years.
+The lead applicant must be a Bulgarian entity that has a proven track record of managing project consortia (with at least three organisations, incl. the applicant) in the thematic field, demonstrated through at least one project within the past seven years.